ajpikul-com/simpauth/README.md

 3. Choose login modules (google login, username password, email link, etc).
 4. Add their methods to your `state` object.
 5. Choose session manager (usually `cookie`).
-6. Add it's method to your `state` object.
+6. Add its methods to your `state` object.
 7. Write a function that initializes your `state` object.

 TODO: see example at ____